survivejs/react-book/manuscript/06_react_and_flux.md

 W> Our `persist` implementation isn't without its flaws.
 It is easy to end up in a situation where `localStorage` contains invalid data due to changes made to the data model.
 This brings you to the world of database schemas and migrations.
 There are no easy solutions.
 Regardless this is something to keep in mind when developing something more sophisticated.
 The lesson here is that the more you inject state to your application, the more complicated it gets.

-W> Another to keep in mind is that `beforeunload` doesn't get triggered in case something catastrophic happens (ie. browser crashes).
+W> Another to keep in mind is that `beforeunload` doesn't get triggered in case something catastrophic happens (e.g. browser crashes).
 Therefore it could be justified to trigger `storage.set` on each change.

 ### Pushing Connection to a HOC